-- (A) Conduct hearings on motions, conduct trials to court, accept pleas of guilty, and impose sentences in misdemeanor, petty offense, and traffic offense matters. - (B) Conduct deferred prosecution and deferred sentence proceedings in misdemeanor, petty offense, and traffic offense matters. - (C) Conduct misdemeanor and petty offense proceedings pertaining to wildlife, parks and outdoor recreation, as defined in Title 33, C.R.S. - (D) Conduct all proceedings pertaining to recreational facilities districts, control and licensing of dogs, campfires, and general regulations, as defined in Title 29, Article 7, C.R.S. and Title 30, Article 15, C.R.S.
+- (A) Conduct hearings on motions, conduct trials to court, accept pleas of guilty, and impose sentences in misdemeanor, petty offense, and traffic offense matters. - (B) Conduct deferred prosecution and deferred sentence proceedings in misdemeanor, petty offense, and traffic offense matters. - (C) Conduct misdemeanor and petty offense proceedings pertaining to wildlife, parks and outdoor recreation, as defined in Title 33, C.R.S. - (D) Conduct all proceedings pertaining to recreational facilities districts, control and licensing of dogs, campfires, and general regulations, as defined in Title 29, Article 7, C.R.S. and Title 30, Article 15, C.R.S. - ---(b) Functions in Civil Cases: A county court magistrate may perform any or all of the following functions in a civil proceeding:

+(1) NoWithout consent necessary:÷

-- (b) Functions in Civil Cases: A county court magistrate may perform any or all of the following functions in a civil proceeding: - (1) Without consent: - (A) Conduct proceedings with regard to petitions for name change, pursuant to C.R.S. section 13-15-101. - (B) Perform the duties which a county court clerk may be authorized to perform, pursuant to C.R.S. section 13-6-212. - (C) Serve as a small claims court magistrate, pursuant to C.R.S. section 13-6-405. - (2) With consent: - (A) Conduct civil trials to court and hearings on motions. - (B) Conduct proceedings involving preliminary or permanent injunctions, pursuant to C.R.C.P.
-365. - (C) Conduct default hearings, enter judgments pursuant to C.R.C.P.
-355, and conduct post-judgment proceedings. - (D) Conduct proceedings involving temporary restraining orders, pursuant to C.R.S. section 13-14-101 to -102. - (c) A county court magistrate may perform any other function specifically authorized by statute.
+$\underline{\hspace{1cm}}$ (A) Conduct proceedings with regard to petitions for name change, pursuant to C.R.S. section 13-15-101.

+- (B) Perform the duties which a county court clerk may be authorized to perform, pursuant to C.R.S. section 13-6-212. - $\underline{\hspace{1cm}}$ (C) Serve as a small claims court magistrate, pursuant to C.R.S. section 13-6-405. - (D) (2) With consent: - (A) Conduct civil trials to court and hearings on motions.

+(B) Conduct proceedings involving protection orders preliminary or permanent injunctions, pursuant to C.R.S. sections 13-14-101 et. seq. and conduct proceedings pursuant to C.R.C.P.
+365. - (E) Any other function authorized by statute. - (2) Consent necessary: - (A) Conduct civil trials to court and hearings on motions. - (B(C)) Conduct default hearings, enter judgments pursuant to C.R.C.P.
+355, and conduct post-judgment proceedings. - (D) Conduct proceedings involving temporary restraining orders, pursuant to C.R.S. sections 13-14-101 to -102. - (c) A county court magistrate may perform any other function specifically authorized by statute.